• Skip to main content

 Red Velvet Scones by The Domestic Rebel

 Not only are they simple to make, but they taste phenomenal.
-Soft, flaky, chewy and moist, they taste identical to red velvet cake but in a scone form so you can eat ’em for breakfast (you’re welcome!)
+Soft, flaky, chewy, and moist, they taste identical to red velvet cake but in a scone form so you can eat ’em for breakfast (you’re welcome!)
 They’re topped with a sweet and creamy cream cheese frosting to bring the whole flavor together and create a pretty striped topping.

 Oreo Scones by Created by Diane

 Putting Oreos into these scones is like stuffing them full of complete deliciousness.
-The filling ads a smooth and creamy part, then that rich dark chocolate cookie crunch… well that part is equally delicious.
+The filling adds a smooth and creamy part, then that rich dark chocolate cookie crunch… well that part is equally delicious.
 Then they are topped with a glaze, oh my these do not last long, trust me!

 Honey Lavender Scones by The Foodie Affair